prantu/conditional-deactivate-wordpress-plugin/README.md

 # Steps
 1. Create a folder named 'mu-plugins' in '/wp-content/' folder.
 2. Edit load.php with your customization.
 3. Paste load.php in 'mu-plugins' folder.
+(Create 'mu-plugins' folder if there is none)
 4. Clear cache.
 You're done!